starboi2000/Readme/README.md

 - 🔭 Engineering Student 🙂
 - 🌱 Data Science and Machine Learning enthusiastic
-- 👯 Looking for opportunities in that domain
+- 👯 Looking for opportunities in this domain
-- 🥅 Goals: Always to update myself in this domain
+- 🥅 Goals:  vision to see myself working professionally in this field
 - ⚡ Fun fact: You just have a Udemy certificate and you call yourself a data scientist!
 Dude you are funny 👀

 ### Connect with me: